 Nohora Rueda was all set to take her parents and her 8-year-old son, Elijah, to Hawai‘i for his spring break.
 They were looking forward to staying at an O‘ahu resort, absorbing Hawaiian culture, and enjoying the sand and surf.

 In an age when many people book their own travel arrangements online, the COVID-19 crisis has reminded travelers of the value of dealing with a live person.
-Here are four great reasons to use a travel agent.
+Here are 4 great reasons to use a travel advisor.